London risks breaking Games budget, watchdog says

 LONDON London is in danger of exceeding its 9.3-billion-pound budget for the 2012 Olympics unless rigorous action is taken to curb costs, Britain's spending watchdog said on Tuesday.

-The National Audit Office NAO.L also said it was concerned that the venue security bill had nearly doubled to 553 million pounds, while question marks remained over the city's transport plans.
+The National Audit Office (NAO) also said it was concerned that the venue security bill had nearly doubled to 553 million pounds, while question marks remained over the city's transport plans.

 The NAO said 354 million pounds was left in the Olympic contingency coffers, but residual risks could reduce that to 36 million.